-This year's Annual Meeting will be held entirely online due to the emerging public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our partners, employees and stockholders.
-Stockholders of record as of April 15, 2020 will be able to attend and participate in the 2020 Annual Meeting online by registering to attend at register.proxypush.com/ARDX on or before 5:00 p.m.
-Eastern Time on June 5, 2020.
-Once you have registered, you will receive a link via the email you registered approximately one hour before the commencement of the 2020 Annual Meeting, and you will be able to join the online Annual Meeting by utilizing the link.
-To register for the 2020 Annual Meeting, you will need to have your account number which is included on your Notice and your proxy card.
+This year's Annual Meeting will be held entirely online due to the ongoing public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our partners, employees and stockholders.
+Stockholders of record as of April 20, 2021 will be able to attend and participate in the 2021 Annual Meeting online via live audio-only webcast at www.virtualshareholdermeeting.com/ARDX2021.
+You will be able to vote your shares electronically by Internet and submit questions online during the meeting by logging in to the website listed above and using the 16-digit control number included in your Notice, on your proxy card or on the instructions that accompanied your proxy materials.
+The virtual meeting has been designed to provide the same rights to participate as you would have at an in-person meeting.

-Even if you plan to attend the 2020 Annual Meeting online, we recommend that you also vote by proxy as described herein so that your vote will be counted if you decide not to attend the 2020 Annual Meeting.
+Even if you plan to attend the 2021 Annual Meeting online, we recommend that you also vote by proxy as described herein so that your vote will be counted if you decide not to attend the 2021 Annual Meeting.

-Access to the Audio Webcast of the 2020 Annual Meeting.
-The live audio webcast of the 2020 Annual Meeting will begin promptly at 8:30 a.m.
+Access to the Audio Webcast of the 2021 Annual Meeting.
+The live audio webcast of the 2021 Annual Meeting will begin promptly at 8:30 a.m.
 Pacific Time.
-Online access to the audio webcast will open approximately fifteen minutes prior to the start of the 2020 Annual Meeting to allow time for you to log in and test the computer audio system.
+Online check-in will begin at 8:15 a.m.
+Pacific Time and should allow ample time for the check-in procedures.
 We encourage our stockholders to access the meeting prior to the start time.